-- 5.165 Interoperability has proven to be a complex challenge and we are not recommending any immediate solution.
-We have provided our view that the shallowest interoperability approach provides the best chance of developing an acceptable model with reasonable costs and risks. - 5.166 We recommend that the national regulators be asked to develop the minimum conditions for safe and effective competition for eConveyancing noting that it may be possible to leverage off the existing work done on the stock market regulatory review. - 5.167 It is important that the regulators in each jurisdiction (registrars and revenue offices) are consulted to ensure any proposed models meet their requirements.
-It is also important that issues of liability for governments and homeowners are resolved. - 5.168 We believe it would be useful to consider the work done to date in this IGA Review, the work done by the Working Groups in the NSW interoperability process and the outcome of the IPART pricing review.
-Additional consultation on interoperability with participants in all active jurisdictions will be necessary. - 5.169 The stakeholder feedback clearly identifies that a national view is required; they do not want different competition and interoperability solutions in different iurisdictions.
+- 5.174 Interoperability has proven to be a complex challenge and we are not recommending any immediate solution.
+We have provided our view that the shallowest interoperability approach provides the best chance of developing an acceptable model with reasonable costs and risks. - 5.175 We recommend that the national regulators be asked to develop the minimum conditions for safe and effective competition for eConveyancing noting that it may be possible to leverage off the existing work done on the stock market regulatory review. - 5.176 It is important that the regulators in each jurisdiction (registrars and revenue offices) are consulted to ensure any proposed models meet their requirements.
+It is also important that issues of liability for governments and homeowners are resolved. - 5.177 We believe it would be useful to consider the work done to date in this IGA Review and the work done by the Working Groups in the NSW interoperability process.
+Additional consultation on interoperability with participants in all active jurisdictions will be necessary. - 5.178 The submission to the DMC draft Final Report by PEXA provides detailed comment on the interoperability models under consideration on pages 22-30.
+We note that whilst PEXA is not an independent reviewer it does have the most detailed knowledge of eConveyancing.
+We suggest that their comments be considered. - 5.179 The stakeholder feedback clearly identifies that a national view is required; they do not want different competition and interoperability solutions in different jurisdictions.